The Everlasting Klingon Battlecruiser

 VOY: "Prophecy"

-Unlike DS9: "Trials and Tribble-ations", whose D7 fits in well, the Voyager episode creates a problem in the design history.
-The K't'inga model (with cyan nacelles like the Kronos One) is used to represent the ship verbally identified as D7 in VOY: "Prophecy".
-It is possible that D7 is the common Federation designation for both the Klingon cruiser from TOS and the K't'inga and that it only refers to the ship's size and basic structure.
+It is possible that D7 is the collective Federation designation for both the Klingon cruiser from TOS and the K't'inga and that it only refers to the ship's size and basic structure.
 If this is so, the question is why Tom states that the class was decommissioned decades ago.
 This is quite obviously not the case with the K't'inga, although the crew doesn't necessarily know that the Klingons probably pulled many of them off the mothballs for the Dominion War.
 Therefore we may wish to ignore rather the exact appearance of the ship than the two clear statements.

 The ship in "Prophecy" may be actually a D7, maybe a variant that bears a certain similarity to the K't'inga (especially in the bow section that can be seen very clearly), considering that we have never seen a detailed D7 anyway.
-Alternatively, Tom may be simply mistaken, if we don't want to ignore the K't'inga.
+Alternatively, Tom may be simply mistaken, if we don't want to ignore the look of the K't'inga.

 Update notice Mike Sussman, co-author of VOY: "Prophecy" along with Phyllis Strong, tells EAS: "I was reading your 'Everlasting Klingon Battlecruiser' article, and wanted to explain the discrepancy (to the best of my knowledge) in the Voyager episode, 'Prophecy.'
 As the co-writer on that script, I was the one who dropped the D-7 designation into the dialogue.
 I knew at the time that we'd seen Greg Jein's D-7 in 'Trials and Tribble-ations' and I assumed the optical department would simply reuse that model.
 That's what I get for assuming things!
 When the episode aired, I was surprised to see the movie-era Klingon ship.
 I believe that by Voyager's seventh season, all the effects were computer generated, and to my knowledge, a CG version of Jein's D-7 did not exist, and it would have cost a fair amount of money to design one in the computer.
 Had I been aware of this, I would have simply changed Tuvok's line to 'The tetrion readings indicate it's a K't'inga Class cruiser.'
 And obviously, Tom's line about the D-7 being retired decades ago would have had to be changed as well."